Institute for Global Food Security · Queen's University Belfast

 Methodological Development

-Creating novel bioinformatics tools, pipelines, and multi-omics integration approaches for microbiome and genomics research.
+Creating novel machine learning frameworks, bioinformatics tools, pipelines, and multi-omics integration approaches for microbiome and genomics research.

 Our Team